gerosch/ExData_Plotting1/README_SCRIPTS.md

     plot3.R
     plot4.R

+Note that the script will ask the user to automatically download and unzip the data if the data is not present in the current working directory.

 Each script reads the 2880 observations from the dataset ranging from 2007-02-01 00:00 to 2007-02-02 23:59 in 1-minute intervals and plots the requested graphs.
 Each script produces one graph.
 The graph is written to a png file with 480x480 pixels in the local working directory as follows:

     plot1.R -> plot1.png